marttoygoy5/DiscordCoreAPI/README.md

 ## Features
 ### Concurrent Discord API and MongoDB Access
-As a result of using the asynchronous agents library, this library has the ability to make fully asynchronous requests to the Discord API, as well as fully asynchronous reads/writes to/from the built-in MongoDB database,
+As a result of using the asynchronous agents library, this library has the ability to make fully asynchronous requests to the Discord API, as well as fully asynchronous reads/writes to/from the built-in MongoDB database.

 ### Slash Commands and Buttons
 ![](https://github.com/RealTimeChris/DiscordCoreAPI/blob/main/images/Screenshot%20(53).png?raw=true)